Stitch Fix Inc. (SFIX) and the Battle of Fundamentals vs. Technicals

 SFIX’s Market Performance

-SFIX stocks went down by -10.06% for the week, with a monthly drop of -33.41% and a quarterly performance of -31.44%, while its annual performance rate touched -86.09%.
-The volatility ratio for the week stands at 8.91% while the volatility levels for the past 30 days are set at 10.38% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is -23.63% for SFIX stocks with a simple moving average of -56.17% for the last 200 days.
+SFIX stocks went up by 6.14% for the week, with a monthly drop of -18.59% and a quarterly performance of -19.85%, while its annual performance rate touched -83.61%.
+The volatility ratio for the week stands at 9.41% while the volatility levels for the past 30 days are set at 10.62% for Stitch Fix Inc. The simple moving average for the period of the last 20 days is -10.99% for SFIX stocks with a simple moving average of -50.21% for the last 200 days.

 Analysts’ Opinion of SFIX